 Can we wave goodbye to traffic with CarTube?

-What’s your least favourite part of driving?
-Is it parallel parking, or navigating a particularly anarchic roundabout?
-While driving is full of little annoyances, there is one aspect that everyone can agree upon as a real irritant – traffic jams.
-While there has been talk that autonomous cars will ease traffic, one concept has gone a step further – with the dream of a traffic-free future.
+While driving is full of little annoyances, there is one aspect that everyone can agree upon as a real irritant — traffic jams.
+While there has been talk that autonomous cars will ease traffic, one concept has gone a step further — with the dream of a tra

 The concept, clearly thought up by people who hate traffic even more than most, envisions a future in which the streets are clear of cars, with autonomous vehicles instead burrowing underground like a legion of wheeled ants.